 And so we’re always dealing with accountability on some level.
 But I think, on some level, we have to start with ourselves.
 I’d like to believe that I’ve always been the kind of person who holds himself accountable for his mistakes (albeit, sometimes not soon enough and sometimes for far too long).
 I occasionally had to have people I loved hold me accountable before I was willing to realize they were right, and I didn’t always give in right away.
 Sometimes, it was a struggle and a pull, a fight within myself to determine what I had done wrong or what I needed to change.
 Those confrontations were never easy, but they were necessary, and I’m thankful for them.
 It’s part of what makes me very self-aware, and in some sense, I’m in a constant state of holding myself accountable, of questioning my thoughts, choices, and actions, or as I’ve said elsewhere, in reference to Maria Rilke, of “living the questions.”
 What that ends up meaning, really, is that I’m painfully aware of how broken I am as a human being.
 Being aware of my mistakes doesn’t also mean that I’m always capable or willing to fix them.
 Sometimes, our mistakes are things we have to learn to live with and because we’re aware of them, we can be honest about them up front, but that might be the best we can do with them for the time being.
 It wasn’t always like that for me, but these days, learning to live with mistakes, holding myself accountable for them, all seems to be getting a smidgen easier.

 Unfortunately, what that’s also come to mean is that, if I’m going to hold myself accountable, I’m the kind of person who has this need to hold other people accountable too.
 I hate bigotry or injustice.
-I can’t sit by, watch it happen, and do nothing, and I’ve addressed that very thing quite a bit in the blog, even in the last post.
+I can’t sit by, watch it happen, and do nothing, and I’ve addressed that very thing quite a bit in my writing.
 When someone wrongs another person, I can’t just sit by and say nothing.
-It’s been a big source of conflict for me, because that need to stand up for what I thought was right (even if I was wrong, which is an important side-note to realize) made me into an incredibly confrontational person at times.
+It’s been a big source of conflict for me, because that need to stand up for what I thought was right (even if I was wrong, which is an important side-note to realize) made me seem like an incredibly confrontational person at times.
 In a sense, Morocco augments that, because we all live a somewhat “confrontational” life here, but the flip side of the coin is that we’re learning how to do that in a light-hearted, if not also loving, way.

 It’s a prophetic life, a life where we’re constantly negotiating accountability – accountability for ourselves and of others.
 But the problem of prophets is that they are hated even in their hometowns.
 So, the trick is learning to be confrontational in a loving manner rather than one that’s simply spiteful or arrogant.
 That’s not a line – the one between some righteous anger and arrogance or spite – that we know how to draw very well as human beings.
 We can be loving, speak the truth, and still be hated for being prophets.
 But sometimes, love can speak through what might sound arrogant, and when we need to be held accountable, it doesn’t matter that the hard truths came from those we call our enemies.
 Maybe that’s why religion demands that we love our enemies: it’s often them who know our biggest secrets, who can hold us accountable to the truths we least desire but most need to hear, and if that’s all enemies are, then maybe they aren’t so bad for us after all.
 They start to sound a little more like friends and we could learn a lot about ourselves from them.